digicrafts/MoPub-ANE/README.md

   1. Goto Project Properties
   2. Select Native Extensions under Actionscript Build Path
   3. Choose Add ANE... and navigate to the Mopub.ane file
-  4. Select Actionscript Build Packaging > Google Android
+  4. Select Actionscript Build Packaging > Google Android or Apple IOS
   5. Select the Native Extensions tab, and click the 'Package' check box next to the extension

 In Flash Professional CS5.5 or Lower: